sunilabrahamindia/sunilabraham/shortcuts.md

 ---
 layout: default
 title: "Keyboard and URL Shortcuts"
-description: "A directory of assigned short URLs for faster and more accessible navigation on sunilabraham.in."
+description: "A directory of assigned short URLs and keyboard shortcuts for fast and accessible navigation on sunilabraham.in."
 categories: [Project pages]
 permalink: /shortcuts/
 sitemap: true
 ---

-# Keyboard and URL Shortcuts

-This page lists all assigned short URL paths that provide quick access to main sections of the website.
+This page lists all assigned short URL paths and keyboard shortcuts that provide quick access to main sections of the website.
-These shortcuts are designed for accessibility, allowing easier navigation by keyboard users and screen reader users.
+These shortcuts are designed to improve accessibility for keyboard users, screen reader users, and power users.

+---

+# URL Shortcuts

+These are normal, accessible URLs (not JavaScript shortcuts).
+Each uses a compliant HTML meta refresh redirect.

 | Shortcut | Redirects to | Description |
 |-----------|---------------|--------------|